deathlyfrantic/menubar-ticker/README.md

 # menubar-ticker - Show the current song

 This project lives at [GitHub](http://github.com/serban/menubar-ticker).
-Version numbers follow the [Semantic Versioning] (http://semver.org) specification.
+Version numbers follow the [Semantic Versioning](http://semver.org) specification.

 ## About

-Menu Bar Ticker is a simple Mac OS X menu bar item that displays the current artist and song playing in iTunes or Spotify.
+Menu Bar Ticker is a simple Mac OS X menu bar item that displays the current artist and song playing in iTunes.

 There are no other fancy features.

 ## Installation